-NTIC conducts business, either directly or indirectly through several joint venture arrangements that operate in North America, Europe and Asia.
-Each of these joint ventures manufactures, markets and sells finished products in the geographic territory that it is assigned.
-NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures and dividend distributions from its joint ventures.
-During fiscal 2018, NTIC recognized \$6,142,139 in fees and \$3,697,503 in dividend distributions from its joint ventures.
+NTIC conducts business, either directly or indirectly, through several joint venture arrangements that operate in North America, Europe, and Asia.
+Each of these joint ventures manufactures, markets, and sells finished products in the geographic territory that it is assigned.
+NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of dividend distributions from its joint ventures based on the profitability of its joint ventures.
+NTIC's liquidity and financial position in part rely on NTIC's receipt of fees for services that NTIC provides to its joint ventures and dividend distributions from its joint ventures.
+During fiscal 2020, NTIC recognized \$4,612,885 in fees and \$5,672,099 in dividend distributions from its joint ventures.
 Because NTIC owns 50% or less of each of its joint venture entities, NTIC does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in any given year.
 Thus, NTIC cannot guarantee that any of its joint ventures will pay dividends in any given year.
-The failure of NTIC to receive fees for services provided to joint ventures in amounts typically expected by NTIC could adversely affect NTIC's liquidity and financial position.
+The failure of NTIC's joint ventures to declare dividends or the failure of NTIC to receive fees for services provided to joint ventures in amounts typically expected by NTIC could adversely affect NTIC's liquidity and financial position.

-Since a significant portion of NTIC's earnings results from NTIC's equity income from joint ventures and since NTIC's equity income from joint ventures varies from quarter to quarter, NTIC's earnings are subject to quarterly fluctuations.
+Since a significant portion of NTIC's earnings results from NTIC's equity income from joint ventures, and since NTIC's equity income from joint ventures varies from quarter to quarter, NTIC's earnings are subject to quarterly fluctuations.